What is Economic Value Added (EVA)?

-Accounting Adjustments.
-Three main adjustments should be made, amongst the most common and important, are:
+Three main accounting adjustments should be made; amongst the most common and important, are:

-- Depreciation charge is added back to profit and instead, a charge for economic depreciation is made.
-This reflects the true change in value of assets during the period, unlike accounting depreciation
+- Depreciation charge is added back to profit and, instead, a charge for economic depreciation is made.
+This reflects the true change in the value of assets during the period, unlike accounting depreciation.

-- Tax charges will be based on cash taxes, rather the accruals based methods used in financial reporting and will be calculated as follows:
+- Tax charges will be based on cash taxes, rather than the accruals-based methods used in financial reporting and will be calculated as follows:

 Tax charge per income statement – Increase (or + if reduction) in deferred tax provision + Tax benefit of interest = Cash taxes